-THURSDAY, MARCH 20 th , 2025 16:20-18:00 Neuroimmunology (continued) HALL A Chairs: Boleslav Lichterman, Russia 16:20-17:10 Can primary CNS vasculitis be diagnosed without biopsy?
+THURSDAY, MARCH 20 th , 2025 16:20-18:00 Neuroimmunology (continued) HALL A Chairs: Boleslav Lichterman, Russia; Monika Adamczyk-Sowa, Poland 16:20-17:10 Can primary CNS vasculitis be diagnosed without biopsy?
 Capsule: Primary central nervous system vasculitis (CNSV) is a challenging diagnosis due to its rarity and clinical variability.
-Tro aditionally, brain biopsy has been recognized as a gold standard to establish definitive diagnosis.
-However, its invasive nature and limited sensitivity, despite bein question: Can primary CNSV be diagnosed without a biopsy?
-In this debate we will consider alternative diagnostic methods, an nd their reliability compared to biopsy.
-16:20-16:30 Moderator: Michel Toledano , USA Introduction and Pre-Debate Voting 16:30-16:45 Yes: Sarlota Mesaros , Serbia 16:45-17:00 No: Joab Chapman, Israel 17:00-17:10 Discussion, Rebuttals and Post-Debate Voting 17:10-18:00 Narcolepsy is an autoimmune disorder Capsule: The current body of literature supports that narcolepsy is an autoimmune disorder.
-However, the role of autoantibod - Moreover, reports of using immunotherapies in narcolepsy patients remain limited and inconsistent.
-Nonetheless, narcolepsy h HLA alleles and T-cell receptor polymorphisms.
-More recently, it has been argued that alterations in cytokine levels, gut microk - indicate a neuro-inflammation in the disease's development, and during this debate we will discuss current evidence pro and a gainst the immune theory, as well as address the potential role for epigenetic silencing.
-17:10-17:20 Moderator: Ivana Rosenzweig, UK 1,110 1,120 Introduction and Pre-Debate Voting 17:20-17:35 Yes : Roland Liblau, France 17:35-17:50 No: Mehdi Tafti , Switzerland 17:50-18:00 Discussion, Rebuttals and Post-Debate Voting 18:00 Networking Reception
+Trop recognized as a gold standard to establish definitive diagnosis.
+However, its invasive nature and limited sensitivity, despite being question: Can primary CNSV be diagnosed without a biopsy?
+In this debate we will consider alternative diagnostic methods, and ng relatively high, raises the biopsy.
+16:20-16:30 Moderator: Michel Toledano, USA Introduction and Pre-Debate Voting 16:30-16:45 Yes: Sarlota Mesaros, Serbia 16:45-17:00 No: Joab Chapman , Israel 17:00-17:10 Discussion, Rebuttals and Post-Debate Voting 17:10-18:00 Narcolepsy is an autoimmune disorder Capsule: The current body of literature supports that narcolepsy is an autoimmune disorder.
+However, the role of autoantibod Moreover, reports of using immunotherapies in narcolepsy patients remain limited and inconsistent.
+Nonetheless, narcolepsy HLA alleles and T-cell receptor polymorphisms.
+More recently, it has been argued that alterations in cytokine levels, gut microl indicate a neuro-inflammation in the disease's development, and during this debate we will discuss current evidence pro and as address the potential role for epigenetic silencing. has been strongly linked to specific biota, and microglial activation may 17:10-17:20 Moderator: Ivana Rosenzweig, UK Introduction and Pre-Debate Voting 17:20-17:35 Yes: Roland Liblau, France 17:35-17:50 No: Mehdi Tafti, Switzerland 17:50-18:00 Discussion, Rebuttals and Post-Debate Voting 18:00 Networking Reception